pulumi/docs/content/docs/reference/pkg/azurerm/compute/latest/galleryimageversion.md

 ---
 title: "GalleryImageVersion"
-title_tag: "Resource GalleryImageVersion | Module compute/latest | Package azurerm"
+title_tag: "Resource GalleryImageVersion | Module compute/latest | Package Azure RM"
 meta_desc: "Explore the GalleryImageVersion resource of the compute/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 Specifies information about the gallery image version that you want to create or update."
 ---